-Pseudo-events are used so that each audit data file can be selfcontained.
-For example, if a user logs in, event 21 (A_EVENT_LOGIN_USER) is generated (as shown in Table A-3).
+Pseudo-events are used so that each audit data file can be self-contained.
+For example, if a user logs in, event 21 (A_EVENT_LOGIN_USER) is generated (as shown in Table 21 on page 253).
 If a subsequent audit reset occurs, the pseudo-event 58 would be generated for each logged-in user, so the new audit data file would have a record of all logged in users (thus making subsequent references in the audit file to connection numbers meaningful).

-Similarly, if a user opens a file, event 27 (A_EVENT_OPEN_FILE) is generated (as shown in Table A-3).
+Similarly, if a user opens a file, event 27 (A_EVENT_OPEN_FILE) is generated (as shown in Table 21 on page 253).
 If a subsequent audit reset occurs, the pseudo event 64 would be generated for each file open by each user, so the new audit data file would have a record of all open files (thus making subsequent references in the audit file to file handles meaningful).